Edinburgh, Scotland

 Best Times to Visit Attractions to Avoid Crowds:

-- To beat the crowds at popular attractions like Edinburgh Castle and the Royal Mile, consider visiting early in the morning or later in the afternoon.
-Midweek visits also tend to be less crowded compared to weekends.
+- To avoid crowds at popular attractions like Edinburgh Castle and the Palace of Holyroodhouse, try visiting early in the morning or later in the afternoon.
+This way, you can enjoy a more relaxed experience without the hustle and bustle of peak hours.

 Local Events, Festivals, or Seasonal Highlights: